ecg-icas/icas/src/source/reference/ad-status.rst

 DELETED
 """""""

-The ad has been deleted by the user and can not be re-activated.
+The ad has been deleted by the user and cannot be re-activated.

 Customer Service States
 -----------------------